Hexaphenylbenzene

 Hexaphenylbenzene is an aromatic compound composed of a benzene ring substituted with six phenyl rings.
 It is a colorless solid.
 The compound is the parent member of a wider class of hexaarylbenzenes, which are mainly of theoretical interest.

 Preparation

 It is prepared by heating tetraphenylcyclopentadienone and diphenylacetylene in benzophenone or other high-temperature solvent.
-The reaction proceeds via a Diels-Alder reaction to give the hexaphenyldienone, which then eliminates carbon monoxide.
+The reaction proceeds via a Diels–Alder reaction to give the hexaphenyldienone, which then eliminates carbon monoxide.

 Together with 1,2,3,4-tetraphenylnaphthalene, hexaphenylbenzene forms by the chromium-catalyzed oligomerization of diphenylacetylene.
+It may also be prepared by the dicobalt octacarbonyl-catalyzed alkyne trimerisation of diphenylacetylene.

 Structure

 The stable conformation of this molecule has the phenyl rings rotated out of the plane of the central benzene ring.
 The molecule adopts a propeller-like conformation in which the phenyl rings are rotated about 65°, while in the gas phase, they are perpendicular with some slight oscillations.